-Numbers and text can be inserted using the number keys which function similarly to a phone keypad.
+Numbers can also be inserted using the number keys.

 The UP and DOWN keys step forward and backwards using the ASCII character definitions - other printable characters such as # or ! can be obtained by stepping on from the space.
 The available character set is given in the Appendix.